Letting Go: The Pathway of Surrender by David R. Hawkins

 - Suppression and repression – These are two sides of the same coin, with suppression being conscious and repression being unconscious.
 An example is when you use denial and projection of your bad feelings onto other people.

-- Expression: Venting and raging of your emotions in a not so healthy manor.
+- Expression: Venting and raging your emotions in a not-so-healthy manner.

 Your feelings need to be felt and dealt with.
 By using any of the areas above, you’re just burying your feelings, and they will come up to bite you later.
 By allowing your feelings, not judging them, and not letting them take over, you will go a long way to healing your life.

-This process also really helps with those in recovery from addiction like AA or other addictions.
+This process also helps those recovering from addictions.